pbchase/gnvpb/_posts/2020-03-15-schedule-updates.md

 ---
 <!--more-->

 As we embrace social distancing, Pickleball is moving outdoors for a bit.
-There is no play at [MLK](/venues/mlk/) until March 29th and [Westside Baptist Church](/venues/westside_baptist/) is closed for 2 weeks.
+There is no play at [MLK](/venues/mlk/) until 3/29/2020 and [Westside Baptist Church](/venues/westside_baptist/) is closed for 2 weeks.

 There will be outdoor play for those interested at [JTC](/venues/jtc/) and [Hal Brady](/venues/halbrady/) in Alachua on Tuesday, Thursday and Saturday mornings.
 The [300 Club](/venues/300/) is temporarily adding play time on Monday and Wednesday 11:30-1:30.
 The 300 Club still has the usual M/W/F at 6:30pm and Sunday at 2pm as well.